pharaun/rozen/docs/features.md

             - Synchronize data to a central machine
             - Backup from the central machine
             - Outside scope
+    7. External scripts?
+        * Some way to invoke external script on backup start and stop

 Filesystem features
     1. Sparse file